Should I include coffee grinds in my garden?

 - Caffeine is a stimulant that may be found in a variety of beverages enjoyed across the globe today.

-- While this may supply more nutrients to the plant, the caffeine itself can be fatal to the plant and its cells.
+- While this may supply more nutrients to the plant, caffeine can be fatal to the plant and its cells.

 Caffeine may help your plant develop in three ways: dissolving caffeine pills in tap water, utilizing leftover coffee from your coffee maker, and spreading coffee grounds on your plants.

-Sprinkling and distributing big amounts of coffee grinds over all barren places in your lawn if you want to see more lush vegetation.
+Sprinkling and distributing big amounts of coffee grinds overall barren places on your lawn if you want to see more lush vegetation.

-After all, coffee grounds are a sort of organic matter that may help the soil by adding nutrients.
+After all, coffee grounds are organic matter that may help the soil by adding nutrients.